AWhetter/onprem-install/docs/src/messaging/slack.md

 need for the next step.

 1. Complete the [section
-	above](#slack-access-without-a-publicly-accessible-codestream-api) but don't
+    above](#slack-access-without-a-publicly-accessible-codestream-api), save &
-	restart your services yet.
+    activate the configuration but don't restart your services yet.

 1. Add the Interactive Callback To Your Slack App